sourisimos/sourisimos.github.io/_pages/about.md

-Hi, my name is Thomas Sesmat.
+Hi ! :) <br>
 I am a student engineer at [INSA Toulouse](https://www.insa-toulouse.fr/ "INSA Toulouse"), majoring in Applied Mathematics.
-Over the years, I have specialized in Machine Learning and Deep Learning.
+Over the years, I have specialized in Machine Learning and Deep Learning.<br>
-My research interest mainly focuses on developing more robust and interpretable deep learning algorithms.
+My research interest mainly focuses on developing more robust and interpretable deep learning algorithms. <br>
 Outside of my studies, I love inventing all kinds of things and enjoy working on multiple projects.
 I naturally like to leverage machine learning and deep learning to bring these projects to life.

 If you are interested in collaborating or have ideas to share, please email me!